sergeballif/sergeballif.github.io/_posts/2016-05-29-my-desmos-activities.md

 * [Linear Intequalities](https://teacher.desmos.com/activitybuilder/custom/5686e5ca1f871b68550785f4) - Students identify the equation of a linear inequality based off of a graph.
 Then students create and interpret their own linear inequalities to describe the relationship between variables in a story problem.
 * [Exponential and Logarithmic Functions](https://teacher.desmos.com/activitybuilder/custom/5686fa78e3c4035735f38e08) - Students get a bit of practice investigating exponential and logarithmic functions.
 Mostly the activity focuses on how to use Desmos to explore these functions.
 * [A Growing Population](https://teacher.desmos.com/activitybuilder/custom/5688168cf489315635d1f196) - Students compare and contrast linear growth and exponential growth.
+* [Change of Heart - Transformations](https://teacher.desmos.com/activitybuilder/custom/578e7bd8093fcd68077616d4) - Practice transformations of graphs that are not functions as they progress through a series of challenges.

 ## Modeling
 * [Circle Slicing](https://teacher.desmos.com/activitybuilder/custom/56882081f9151891782e29a8) - Students collect data and find a model for the number of regions that can be obtained by slicing a circle using straight lines.
 Students learn how to use the curve fitting features of Desmos.
 Then they get to try slicing another shape and finding a model for the number of regions.